Docs

 • secret: The secret key used for various purposes.
 This is defined by the user.

-• authCookie: The defualt cookie configuration for core auth cookies.
+• authCookie: The default cookie configuration for core auth cookies.

 • logger: The logger instance used by Better Auth.

-• intenralAdapter: this are intenral db calls that are used by better auth.
-You can use this calls for example to create session instead of using adapter directly. intenralAdapter.createSession(userId)
+• internalAdapter: These are internal db calls that are used by Better Auth.
+For example, you can use these calls to create a session instead of using adapter directly. internalAdapter.createSession(userId)

 • createAuthCookie: This is a helper function that let's you get a cookie name and options for either to set or get cookies.
 It implements things like __secure prefix and __host prefix for cookies based on